-- 1- The jury decides the facts and the judge decides the law. - 2- The jury decides the verdict of guilty or not guilty.
-If the defendant is found guilty, the judge decides the sentence. - 3- The judge must not place pressure on the jury. - 4- The jury verdict must be unanimous. - 5- Where the verdict is by majority, the foreman of the jury must state in court the number agreeing and the number disagreeing with the verdict and the reasons.
+- 1 The jury decides the facts and the judge decides the law. - 2 The jury decides the verdict of guilty or not guilty.
+If the defendant is found guilty, the judge decides the sentence. - 3 The judge must not place pressure on the jury. - 4- The jury verdict are unanimous or, after at least two hours' deliberation, by a majority of 2 to 10. - 5- Where the verdict is by majority, the foreman of the jury must state in court the number agreeing and the number disagreeing with the verdict and the reasons, unless the number agreeing with the verdict is within the allowed majority.

-LEGAL SERVICES AND FUNDING
+MOUNT VEMA LEGAL SERVICES AND FUNDING